rkturer/hangman/README.md

 # **Hangman Terminal Game**

-A simplified version of the classic hangman game with two game modes.
+A version of the classic hangman game with two game modes.
 In the random gamemode you will guess a phrase randomly selected from the data set.
-In the user input game mode the user to inputs a secret message in the terminal for you to guess.
+In the user input game mode the user to inputs a secret message in the terminal for the player to guess.
 The player can guess letters or the full secret message.
 Every incorrect letter guess reduces adds a body part to the ascii art hangman.
 If you try a full guess and are incorrect you lose!
 If run out of guesses, you lose.
 Good Luck!

 ## **Description**